Derpumu/Pacifist/README.md

 There are some mods that go well with the theme of this one (i.e. they help to let you focus on the building and research).
 Among those are:

 - [Explosive Termites](https://mods.factorio.com/mod/Explosive%20Termites) (adds very effective "grenades" to the game that destroy trees in a large area)
+- [Throwable Capture Bot](https://mods.factorio.com/mod/throwable-capture-robot) (throw your "Bio probes" instead of using a launcher that suspiciously looks like a rocket launcher...)

 # HELP WANTED!
 One big target for Pacifist is large overhaul mods.
 Playing and testing all of them is impossible for me as long as days have only 24 hours.